 LingComm is a project devoted to encouraging and enabling high-quality, engaging linguistics communication efforts, inspired by the term “scicomm” for science communication.
 We aim to foster connections, mentorship, and support between current and future lingcommers through a range of activities:

 The LingComm23 conference, organized by Laura Wagner, Keeta Jones, Raquel Meister Ko.
-Freitag, Daniel Midgley, Sadie Ryan, Lauren Gawne, and Martha Johnson builds on the success of LingComm21.
+Freitag, Daniel Midgley, Sadie Ryan, Lauren Gawne, and Martha Johnson built on the success of LingComm21.

 The LingComm21 conference was organized by co-chairs Gretchen McCulloch and Lauren Gawne, organizing committee members Jessi Grieser and Laura Bailey, and conference manager Liz McCullough.
 It was made possible with the support of the Linguistics Association of Great Britain (LAGB), Wordnik, and Lingthusiasm patrons, as well as personal contributions from Andrea West, Casper Grathwohl, Catherine Anderson, Cecile McKee, Daniel Midgley, Grant Barrett, Melissa Baese-Berk, Saunatina Sanchez, Sylvia Sierra, and three anonymous personal sponsors.